sroucheray/bootscope/README.md

 ```
 This indicates that this ``div`` holds a specific feature named ``menu``
 #### 3. Add a _route_ to the ``bootconfig`` module
+The ``bootconfig`` file is also a module, it returns a config object.
+This config object holds the routes.
+A **route** links a feature to a module

 ```javascript
 define({